mmistakes/made-mistakes-jekyll/_posts/2013-03-15-lord-faethor-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @Lord_Faethor"
+title: "Don't I know this guy from somewhere..."
 description: "PaperFaces portrait of @Lord_Faethor drawn with Paper by 53 on an iPad."
 image: paperfaces-lord-faethor-twitter-lg
 thumb: paperfaces-lord-faethor-twitter-150.jpg